 In a recent survey of Nexus suppliers, 66 percent said they were likely to accept virtual card or ACH from MORE of their customers in 2021.
 After all, they can look into their payments in real-time, and even process them, all from their own homes.

-3) Getting Paid Quicker is Worth the Fee.
+3) Faster Payments Are Worth the Fee.

 Even suppliers who’ve traditionally not been able to accept virtual card – or one-time use credit cards sent electronically – will look for solutions that allow them to do so.
 This is because cards have shown themselves to be so valuable for preserving cashflow.
 Even once the pandemic is over, suppliers will look to always safeguard their cash position since it has shown itself to be such a “make or break” factor.